 You can jumpstart this process by making your first few days or even week really “top-heavy”: there are quite a few, effective elements of prepping that are so simple, so easy to do it is a wonder and an embarrassment that every single citizen in American does not already do them as a part of their lives.

-These stupid-simple and easy tasks are no less important compared to more involved and esoteric preps, however, so do them you must, and you can check off these vital preps quickly to get going.
+These really easy tasks are no less important compared to more involved and esoteric preps, however, so do them you must, and you can check off these vital preps quickly to get going.

 Just like that- one, two, three, four, and tick tick tick tick- you are well on your way and taking your first serious steps into prepperdom!
 Congratulations, and keep going!